mozilla/kitsune/docs/localization.rst

 ..
 Note::

-   The xx locale is only available on your local machine.
+   The xx_testing locale is only available on your local machine.
 It is not available on -dev, -stage, or -prod.